▲ Up

 After-Hours Provider Access

-DO NOT CONTACT THE PROVIDERS OR STAFF AT HOME OR ON PERSONAL MOBILE DEVICES OR VIA SOCIAL MEDIA FOR ISSUES THAT PERTAIN TO A HEALTH OR MEDICAL CONCERN.
+DO NOT CONTACT THE PROVIDERS OR STAFF AT HOME OR ON THEIR PERSONAL MOBILE DEVICE OR VIA SOCIAL MEDIA FOR ISSUES THAT PERTAIN TO A HEALTH OR MEDICAL CONCERN.

 Post Info